What Is Agent Collaboration?

 Why Collaboration Matters

-With multiple agents, you can:
+With multiple agents, you can:- automate multi-step workflows

 - mix different skill sets